What Caused the Dust Bowl?

 Rising wheat prices in the 1910s and 1920s and increased demand for wheat from Europe during World War I encouraged farmers to plow up millions of acres of native grassland to plant wheat, corn and other row crops.
 But as the United States entered the Great Depression, wheat prices plummeted.
 Farmers tore up even more grassland in an attempt to harvest a bumper crop and break even.

 Crops began to fail with the onset of drought in 1931, exposing the bare, over-plowed farmland.
 Without deep-rooted prairie grasses to hold the soil in place, it began to blow away.
 Eroding soil led to massive dust storms and economic devastation—especially in the Southern Plains.

 When Was The Dust Bowl?

-The Dust Bowl, also known as “the Dirty Thirties,” lasted for about a decade, but its long-term economic impacts on the region lasted much longer.
+The Dust Bowl, also known as “the Dirty Thirties,” started in 1930 and lasted for about a decade, but its long-term economic impacts on the region lingered much longer.